openstax/rex-web/README.md

 Run `NODE_ENV=development yarn start:static` to build the books (defined in [./.env.development](./.env.development)) and serve them.

-To prerender the test fixture book and serve it, run `NODE_ENV=test npm run-script prerender && NODE_ENV=test PORT=3000 node ./script/entry server/cli`
+To prerender the test fixture book and serve it, run `NODE_ENV=test yarn start:static`.

 ### `yarn test`